westcijosh/Dinzine/README.md

 - 👋 Hi, I’m @Dinzine
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... all about computer engineering and science in general
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...python and java and arduino and ui design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
+- 📫 How to reach me ...is by email isaacktemu@rocketmail.com -

 <!---
 Dinzine/Dinzine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.